LT-IntroToAI-SY2526/assignment-0-ECami769/writeup.md

 **3. What is a repository and what does it contain?**

-A repository contains READMEs.
+A repository is like a project folder and whithin it are READMEs.
 READMEs provide information about you, your project and what you will be doing.

 ---